zcychar/RISC-V-CPU/README.md

 - ALU: Arithmetic Logic Unit for executing instructions
 - LSQ: Load Store Queue for memory operations

-Only supports alu instructions and lw/sw right now.
+Only supports alu instructions, lw/sw and branches without load/store yet.
 ## Tests
 Unit tests are in the unit_tests/ directory.
 To run tests, execute main.py For example: